 Prepare to breastfeed while pregnant

 So many mamas go into birth well prepared and have the intention to exclusively breastfeed, but don’t take any steps to make that a reality!
 So for that reason, preparing to breastfeed is an important item on this third trimester checklist.

 The challenges and learning curve associated with breastfeeding are just not talked about enough among pregnant mamas.
 And I want to make sure you know differently.

 Here are my top tips you can do now to get your breastfeeding journey started on the right foot:

 - Learn some breastfeeding basics: Like how milk production works, what a proper latch looks like, when to expect your milk to come in (it’s not right away!), hunger cues, and signs that baby is getting enough.
-Lactation Link’s totally FREE webinar, Milk Drunk 101, is a really great place to start learning about how to have a great supply from the start
+Milkology offers several classes, including “Master Your Milk Supply”, which talks about ways to up your milk-making game!

 - Find breastfeeding resources in your community: Chances are you’re going to need some help – that’s TOTALLY normal.
 Knowing where to turn because you researched it ahead of time is a pro move.
 Google free breastfeeding support groups in your area and ask at your next prenatal appointment.
 Many are led by lactation consultants and are a HUGE help!
 It’s also a great way to connect with other new mamas

 - Gather some breastfeeding essentials: Having things like a nursing pillow, nipple cream, nursing bras, and a really good water bottle can help make things a bit easier and more comfortable

 - Get your free breast pump through your insurance if you haven’t yet!
 US law states that every expecting mama is entitled to 100% coverage of a breast pump.
 Call your insurance company to see how to go about acquiring yours